landonrs/BASE-AGI-PROJECT/README.md

 These classes store the meta data for objects, locations and entities.

 #### EntityData
-This script should be attached to every character in the environment, including the Agent.
-It gives the agent info about the character(name, location, etc.)
+This script should be attached to every character in the environment, including the Agent and the observer.
+It gives the agent info about each character(name, location, etc.)

 #### ObjectData
 This script should be attached to every object that is in the environment.
 It gives the Agent info about various attributes of the object(color, name, category, etc.)

+#### LocationData
+This script must be attached to every room boundary object in the house.
+It lets the agent know where its location is so when it interacts with objects, it is able to remember the location that it found the object in.

+### Unit Tests classes
+Unit test classes have been added for several of the classes in order to quickly validate that the code functions as intended.
+These classes rely on mock DB files that contain a copy of the actual DB schema.
+If any modifications are made to the schema, it will need to be reflected in the test DBs as well.